oicleevan/the-deeps/README.md

 ### release files

-You can download the `adventure_linux` file from [the release section](https://github.com/oicleevan/text-dungeon-adventure/releases/).
-Make it executable with `chmod +x ./adventure_linux`.
+You can download the binary file for your respective operating system from [the release section](https://github.com/oicleevan/text-dungeon-adventure/releases/).
+Make it executable with `chmod +x ./adventure_{your os}`.

-You can then launch it from a terminal with `./adventure_linux`.
+You can then launch it from a terminal with `./adventure_{your os}`.
 (Pre-release candidates do not include a binary, you must compile from source.)

 *i've decided against including binaries in the repo because it bloats directory structure and i find it unnecessary. all release builds work.*